studica/studica-docs-worldskills/source/docs/VMX/wpi-channel-addressing.rst

 ..
 [1] kTwoPulse mode using two separate input signals (e.g., one “Up” input signal and a separate “Down” input signal) are not supported.
 However, a single input configured as both “Up” and “Down” is supported.

-.. note:: kPulseLength mode is not supported on any VMX-pi Counter.
-By extension, this implies that the “Direction Sensitive” mode of the WPI Library’s “Geartooth” class is not supported on VMX-pi.
+.. note:: kPulseLength mode is not supported on any VMX Counter.
+By extension, this implies that the “Direction Sensitive” mode of the WPI Library’s “Geartooth” class is not supported.

 .. note:: If configuring a counter to use one input channel (e.g., kTwoPulse or kSemiPeriod modes), the unused input channel in that Counter’s Channel Pair may be configured in software for other uses (including Digital Input, Interrupt, Digital Output), although it may not be configured for PWM Generation or PWM Capture.